Ötztal Alps crossing with Wildspitze (3,774m)

 Level

-Breithorn (4,165m), Strahlhorn (4,190m), Allalinhorn (4,027m), Bishorn (4,153m) and Alphubel (4,206m) are considered technically easy four-thousanders.
-Nevertheless, the normal routes are anything but boring "glacier hikers".
-The panorama from the individual peaks is simply phenomenal and a fair reward for the efforts.
+Breithorn (4,165m), Allalinhorn (4,027m) and Bishorn (4,153m) are considered technically easy four-thousand-metre peaks.
+Nevertheless, the normal routes are anything but boring "glacier hikes".
+The panorama from the individual peaks is simply phenomenal and a fair reward for the effort.

 Level